AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 2. A request for an apex domain matches this CDN rule, which adds the apex domain as the X-Forwarded-Host header.
 2. A request is sent to the origin where a redirect matches the host header explicitly for the apex domain (e.g, ^example.com).
 3. A rewrite rule is triggered, which rewrites the request for the apex domain to https with the www subdomain.
-4. That redirect is then sent to the customer's edge, where the CDN rule is re-triggered, and the process starts over until the request is blocked.
+4. That redirect is then sent to the customer's edge, where the CDN rule is re-triggered re-adding the X-Forwarded-Host header for the apex domain not the www subdomain.
+Then the process starts over until the request fails.

 To resolve this problem, assess your SSL redirect strategy, CDN rules, and redirect and rewrite rule combinations.